Tanjung Tualang

 Tanjung Tualang is a mukim in Kinta District, Perak, Malaysia.

 History

-It was originally one of the major tin-mining towns in Malaysia around early 1900s.
+It was originally one of the major tin-mining towns in Malaysia around the early 1900s.
 Tanjung Tualang obtained its name from a type of tree called tualang and later a major tin mining company its namesake Toh Allang Chinese Tin Ltd. In 1939 Tanjung Tualang became a major host for the Communist Party of Malaya (CPM).
 A well known CPM Malay leader, Rashid Maidin, was recruited here by Tu Lung Shan.

 Government

 The mukim is under the administration of Batu Gajah District Council.